 - 113 g whole milk 1/2 cup

 - 60 g butter melted and cooled (1/4 cup)

-- Mix all of the ingredients from the tangzhang into a small saucepan and heat gently.
+- Mix all of the ingredients from the tangzhong into a small saucepan and heat gently.
 Whisk for about 3 minutes until there are no more lumps and the whisk leaves lines on the bottom of the pan.
-Let this cool.
+Let this cool briefly.

-- Mix the rest of the ingredients together with the cooled tangzhang and knead until a smooth elastic dough is formed.
+- Put the rest of the ingredients together with the cooled tangzhong in a bowl and knead until a smooth elastic dough is formed.
 If the dough is too sticky add a bit of flour until it is smooth.

 - Roll into a giant ball and place in a lightly floured bowl.
 Lightly dust the top with flour and cover with a tea towel or plastic wrap.
 Rest for about one hour.

-- After about an hour the dough should have expanded slightly but not doubled.
+- After an hour or so, the dough should have almost doubled in size.
 Lightly press the air out and begin shaping into 8 smaller balls.
-(Sorry for the shaky table in the video!)

 - Attach them together on a parchment lined baking tray and lightly dust with flour.
 Cover with plastic wrap and let rise for 40-50 minutes.

-- Preheat the oven to 175C/350F.
-Lightly brush the dough with an egg wash (1 egg with a splash of cold water mixed in).
-Bake for about 23-35 minutes or until nicely golden on top and a thermometer reaches 87C/190F.
+- Preheat the oven to 175°C/350°F. Lightly brush the dough with an egg wash (1 egg with a splash of cold water mixed in).
+Bake for about 23-35 minutes or until nicely golden on top and a thermometer reaches 88°C/190°F.